cbostock/LeagueAnalysis/README.md

 	# retrieve mastery list
 	df = lolA.create_mastery_table()

-Here, df is the DataFrame containing all mastery list information.
-Any information which will be used again, such as summoner information (id, puuid etc.) will be stored locally within a database.
+Here, df is the DataFrame containing all mastery list information, including the last time played.
+Any information which could be potentially used again, such as summoner information (id, puuid etc.) will be stored locally within a database.

 A more comprehensive example can be seen within the Example Notebook.